-Taking the elevator with your dog is a time for full concentration to keep you both safe.
+Although you might be accustomed to hopping in and out of an elevator without a second thought, riding an elevator with your dog is another story.
+Taking the elevator with your dog is a time for your full concentration to keep you both safe.
 We’ve all seen the horrifying news videos of dogs being separated from their person as they enter an elevator, with the dog either trapped inside the elevator or outside its doors–and, when the elevator changes floors, the dog’s leash hangs him.
+Even if the handler drops the leash, the elevator doors hold it tight, and the dog is pulled up or down by the force of the elevator and choked.
+This short video ends well thanks to a quick-thinking hotel manager who just happened to be in the right place and the right time:

 Like most activities with your dog, you’ll want to approach the elevator ride calmly and alert for potential problems.
 If you’re especially concerned, consider a break-away collar (like this one on Amazon).